Use the data browser

 Reliability

 This option is available only for American Community Survey variables.
-If you select Reliability Reliability, the analysis shows Esri's reliability score, which is based on the American Community Survey's margin of error (MOE) information for the data in the areas defined on the map.
+If you select Reliability, the analysis shows Esri's reliability score, which is based on the American Community Survey's margin of error (MOE) information for the data in the areas defined on the map.
 The reliability score indicates Esri's confidence in the estimate, based on the MOE provided.
 There are three reliability scores: high reliability, medium reliability, and low reliability.